E-CARE: An Efficient LLM-based Commonsense-Augmented Framework for E-Commerce

 \section{Abstract}

-Finding relevant products given a user query plays a pivotal role in an e-commerce platform, as it can spark shopping behaviors and result in revenue gains.
+Finding relevant products given a user query is pivotal to an e-commerce platform, as it can drive shopping behavior and generate revenue.
 The challenge lies in accurately predicting the correlation between queries and products.
-Recently, mining the cross-features between queries and products based on the commonsense reasoning capacity of Large Language Models (LLMs) has shown promising performance.
-However, such methods suffer from high costs due to intensive real-time LLM inference during serving, as well as human annotations and potential Supervised Fine Tuning (SFT).
-To boost efficiency while leveraging the commonsense reasoning capacity of LLMs for various e-commerce tasks, we propose the Efficient Commonsense-Augmented Recommendation Enhancer (E-CARE).
-During inference, models augmented with E-CARE can access commonsense reasoning with only a single LLM forward pass per query by utilizing a commonsense reasoning factor graph that encodes most of the reasoning schema from powerful LLMs.
-The experiments on 2 downstream tasks show an improvement of up to 12.1\% on precision@5.
+Recently, mining commonsense knowledge between queries and products using Large Language Models (LLMs) has shown promising results in boosting recommendation performance.
+However, such methods incur high costs due to intensive real-time LLM decoding during inference, as well as human annotation and potential Supervised Fine-Tuning (SFT) during training.
+To boost efficiency while leveraging LLMs' commonsense reasoning for various e-commerce tasks, we propose the Efficient Commonsense-Augmented Recommendation Enhancer (E-CARE), which requires neither SFT nor human annotation.
+The recommendation models augmented with E-CARE can access commonsense reasoning by leveraging a reasoning factor graph that encodes most of the reasoning schema from powerful LLMs, without requiring real-time LLM decoding.
+The experiments on 2 downstream tasks show improvements of up to 12.1\% in precision@5.

 \keywords{e-commerce, recommender system, large language model, commonsense reasoning}